ONSdigital/dp-frontend-cookie-controller/README.md

 This project uses go modules, ensure that go version 1.12 or above is in use.
 If on go 1.12 then ensure the project either resides outside of your `GOPATH` or `GO111MODULE` is set to true

-1. To build the service navigate to the project root and run `build ./...`
-2. To start the service use make, `make debug`
+1. To start the service use make, `make debug`

 ### Dependencies